SergantDornan/C-Cpp-builder/README.md

 belder config --CXX default # use standart g++ for C++ language
 ```

+--preproc [preprocessor] Specify preprocessor

 -I[path] additionally, specify the directory in which to search for headers and source files.
 This flag is required only for directories located outside the project directory.
 The specified directory will be treated in the same way as the main project directory, builder will find all headers and source files inside all subdirectories of the specified directory.
 You must specify the full path to the new directory

 --no-include [folder] remove folder added by the -I flag from config file

+--compile-flags [some flags] Compilation will occur with these flags, but not linking

+--link-flags [some flags]  Linking will occur with these flags, but not compilation

+--clear-flags Delete all flags from config file

 Any flag not specified above will be considered as a flag to the compiler